bvosk/bvosk.github.io/_posts/2016-07-23-from-elixir-to-c.md

 ## Other Differences

 There are plenty of other differences that I won't get into.
-Elixir is garbage-collected, places a heavy emphasis on lists and recursion, and runs atop a virtual machine.
+Elixir is garbage collected, places a heavy emphasis on lists and recursion, and runs atop a virtual machine.
 These are significant, but the focus on data transformation rather than procedural execution is the most profound change.